The Magnificat 1

 A Sermon on Luke 1:46-55Read more

 Is Christmas really that important?
-Does the story of Christ's birth really matter?
-In this sermon by Dr. Martin Lloyd-Jones, listeners are reminded of the true significance of Christmas.
-Christmas is not simply to warm our hearts, nor only to produce a cheerful attitude; Christmas is a time in which believers in Jesus Christ must magnify the Lord our God.
-Through an explanation of "The Magnificat" in Luke 1:46-55, Dr. Lloyd-Jones aids listeners with a rich and theologically profound explanation of Mary's song of praise upon learning she is pregnant with Jesus.
-One of the first points Dr. Lloyd-Jones emphasizes is Mary's heart in forgetting herself and praising the Lord.
+Does the story of Christ’s birth really matter?
+In this sermon on Luke 1:46–55 titled “The Magnificat I,” Dr. Martin Lloyd-Jones preaches of the true significance of Christmas.
+Christmas is not simply to warm hearts, nor only to produce a cheerful attitude.
+Christmas is a time when believers in Jesus Christ must magnify the Lord their God.
+Through an explanation of “The Magnificat” in Luke’s passage, Dr. Lloyd-Jones aids listeners with a rich and theologically profound explanation of Mary’s song of praise upon learning she is pregnant with Jesus.
+One of the first points Dr. Lloyd-Jones emphasizes is Mary’s heart in forgetting herself and praising the Lord.
 She is humbled and grateful that the Lord would choose her to bear the Savior of the world.
 She is able to praise God so thoroughly because her praise is based on understanding, not simply emotion.
-Since she is able to understand a portion of God's glory, her emotions correspond and she praises God.
-She praises God's power, without which not a soul on this earth would be saved.
+Since she is able to understand a portion of God’s glory, her emotions correspond and she praises God.
+She praises God’s power, without which not a soul on this earth would be saved.
 She praises His holiness, without which He would not be worthy of praise.
-She praises his mercy, without which everyone would be doomed.
-In God's precious mercy, he chose Mary to bear Jesus Christ, the Savior of the world.
-Listen in as Dr. Lloyd-Jones helps us worship God better.
+She praises His mercy, without which everyone would be condemned.
+In God’s precious mercy, He chose Mary to bear Jesus Christ, the Savior of the world.
+Listen in as Dr. Lloyd-Jones helps the hearer worship God better.

 Additional Scripture Translations

 Mary’s Song: The Magnificat

 “My soul exalts the Lord,

 47And my spirit has rejoiced in God my Savior.

 48For He has had regard for the humble state of His bond-servant;